 Here, the founders of Turkel Design take us inside their new family abode.

 To say 2019 has been an exciting year so far for Joel and Meelena Turkel would be an understatement.
-After having spent the last two years working on their own family residence, the couple—founders of Turkel Design—have not only completed the home, but it was also recently a Featured Home at Palm Springs Modernism Week.
-While paying homage to the area’s legacy of midcentury architecture, it is the property’s modern flair, energy efficiency, and prefabricated structure that makes it so unique.
+After having spent the last two years working on their own family residence, the couple have not only completed the home, but it was also recently a Featured Home at Palm Springs Modernism Week.
+While paying homage to the area’s legacy of mid-century architecture, it is the property’s modern flair, energy efficiency and prefabricated structure that makes it so unique.

 To take advantage of the area’s balmy climate, the couple have designed the 2,110-square-foot house to embrace the indoor/outdoor lifestyle that Palm Springs is so well known for, while enjoying the sprawling San Jacinto mountain range in the distance.
-One of the ways they’ve fostered this seamless connection is via a “living platform,” which features expansive lift-and-slide doors by Marvin.
+One of the ways they’ve fostered this seamless connection is via a “living platform,” which features expansive Ultimate Lift and Slide Doors from the Marvin Signature Collection.

 Another space the family looks forward to gathering together in is the kitchen.
 Strategically designed to have minimum visual clutter, the husband-and-wife team tapped Dacor for tasteful, high-tech appliances that would blend effortlessly into the room’s clean, contemporary aesthetic.
 “We chose Dacor because the design of the appliances is incredibly sophisticated—both in terms of their functionality and appearance.
 They are not only beautiful, but powerful and precise, with an intuitive interface,” explains Meelena.
 “Also, most of the cabinetry in our kitchen is push-to-open, so it was wonderful to see that the Dacor refrigerator and freezer have that same feature.
 It made the integration of the appliances into the design seamless.”